 Small business owners benefit in multiple ways:

-Streamlines payroll – saves hours of manual calculations
+Streamlines payroll – saves hours of manual calculation

 Ensures compliance – applies correct Idaho and federal tax rates